Due to the current COVID-19 situation and the subsequent postponement of our entrance exam we are continuing to accept applications at this time.

 We are a selective entry independent public school for senior high school students studying in Year 10-12, therefore entry is not automatic or based on an enrolment catchment area.

 We have a single point of entry into the International Baccalaureate (IB) Diploma Programme at the start of Year 10.
 The application process is designed to be undertaken by students in Queensland in Year 8 and Year 9 (or age or education program equivalent) for entry at the commencement of Term 1 of Year 10.
-Students who choose to seek entry into Queensland Academies Creative Industries (QACI) after completing Year 10 (or equivalent) are also eligible to apply, but must complete the full three Year program.

 How to Apply for Year 10 in 2021